garrett-sutton/garrett-sutton.github.io/_drafts/christmas-2023.md

 McDonalds for feeding.
 Grace was able to sit and nurse in a booth with no problem.

+#### Hindsight is 20/20
+Looking back, there's a lot that went into making the travels that were a part of this trip happen.
+It was stressful to plan and it was stressful to do.
+There is a lot of learning on the fly because it's impossible to know how your baby is going to react to the myriad of situations you're presented with.
+I don't think we would have done this if Gwen was much younger.
+Having her first round of shots definitely provided some peace of mind.
+But it doesn't fully alleviate the stress of traveling with a little one.
+At the end of the day, I think this trip went pretty smoothly.
+Like many things in parenting, the age old advice of "you'll figure it out" hold true here too.

 ### Time Spent with family and friends
 It doesn't feel like there is a point to travel just for the sake of travel.
 It's the people and activities